adamhstewart/doip-docs/docs/combat.md

 !attack <weapon> [flags|arguments]
 ```

 Here are a some examples of attack rolls.
-Note that if the weapon's name is more than one word, it needs to be in quotes.
+Note that if the weapon's name is more than one word, it needs to be in quotes:
 ```sh
 !attack longsword -t GO1
 !attack "unarmed strike" -t OR1